A San Francisco Architect in Oroville

 In addition to full production calendars and a thriving performing arts center, the community rallied with STAGE to make many capital improvements at the Theatre including the restoration of the Wurlitzer Theatrical Pipe Organ and the 1940’s entrance mural restoration by Beate Brühl.
 Funds were obtained from the DWR Supplemental Benefit Fund to continue the process of renovation and restoration.
 Negotiations had even begun with the City for STAGE to take over ownership of the building!

-All of this culminated, in early 2021, in the successful transition of ownership of the State Theatre building from the City of Oroville to STAGE.
-Now as the state begins to lift COVID restrictions and an end to this intermission is finally in sight, STAGE has begun to cautiously plan out a new production calendar for the fall.
+All of this culminated, in early 2021, in the successful transition of ownership of the Oroville State Theatre building from the City of Oroville to STAGE.

 As with any good stage play, the real excitement awaits in the second act, and STAGE has huge plans for the theatre and the Oroville Community.

-STAGE has always been an all-volunteer organization committed to the restoration and preservation of the State Theatre, the Miracle on Myers Street!
+STAGE was created as an all-volunteer organization committed to the restoration and preservation of the Oroville State Theatre, the Miracle on Myers Street!
 Now more than ever, it needs the support of the community.
 This is an important moment when ordinary people band together to do extraordinary things.

 It cannot be done by one of us, or even ten of us.
 It will take the courage and heart of an entire community working together to make this miracle a reality, and we are such a community.